 In some cases, a valve can be inserted via a catheter into a tissue replacement valve that needs to be replaced (valve-in-valve procedure).

 TAVR is usually reserved for individuals with severe aortic valve stenosis who are at increased risk of complications from aortic valve surgery.
 This procedure can relieve severe aortic valve stenosis and its symptoms in those who are at increased risk of complications from aortic valve surgery.
 TAVR has a higher risk of stroke and vascular complications than aortic valve replacement surgery.
 The technique is relatively new and is evolving quickly, and there are newer valves and indications occurring frequently.
 TAVR is sometimes referred to as transcatheter aortic valve implantation (TAVI).

 - Surgical valvuloplasty.
-In rare cases, surgical repair may be a more effective option than balloon valvuloplasty, such as in infants born with an aortic valve in which the leaflets of the valve are fused together.
-Using traditional surgical tools, a cardiac surgeon operates on the valve and separates these leaflets to reduce stenosis and improve blood flow.
+In rare cases, surgical repair may be a more effective option than balloon valvuloplasty, such as in infants born with an aortic valve in which the cusps of the valve are fused together.
+Using traditional surgical tools, a cardiac surgeon operates on the valve and separates these cusps to reduce stenosis and improve blood flow.

 Aortic valve stenosis can be treated effectively with surgery.
 However, you'll need regular follow-up appointments with your doctor to check for any changes in your condition.
 You may still be at risk of irregular heart rhythms even after you've been treated for aortic valve stenosis.
 You may need to take medications to lower that risk.
 If your heart has become weakened from aortic valve stenosis, you may need medications to treat heart failure.

 If you've had aortic valve replacement surgery, you need to take antibiotics before certain dental or medical procedures due to the risk of infection in your heart tissue (endocarditis).

 Some possible ways to prevent aortic valve stenosis include: